getfishtank/Sitecore-UnboundDroplist/README.md

 Unbound Droplist
 ================

-Like a Droplist field, but it's content is not bound to the Sitecore tree.
-It uses pipe-delimited string values as it's source.
+Like a Droplist field, but its content is not bound to the Sitecore tree.
+It uses pipe-delimited string values as its source.

 When building a template:
 * Set "Unbound Droplist" as your field